On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Optimization and Trade-offs

-\begin{remark} Previous works have studied the problem of coding for minimizing the sequencing coverage depth \cite{10750859,abraham2024covering,10619151}, focusing on how introducing redundancy in the outer code can reduce the coverage depth required for data retrieval, and on designing codes that achieve this reduction.
-These studies assumed noiseless strands during retrieval, leading to the conclusion that increasing redundancy always lowers the required coverage depth (i.e., the minimum coverage is attained as $\rho_{\text{out}}\to 0$).
-However, our analysis reveals a more nuanced behavior in the presence of noise.
-Specifically, the results in Fig.~\ref{fig3a} show that the optimal point does not always occur when the outer code operates at its lowest rate.
-This insight opens new directions for future work on coding for minimizing sequencing costs under noisy conditions. \end{remark}
+Previous works on minimizing sequencing coverage depth~\cite{10750859,abraham2024covering,10619151} considered noiseless channel settings and concluded that increasing outer redundancy always reduces the required coverage, with the minimum attained as $\rho_{\text{out}} \to 0$.
+Our results reveal a more nuanced behavior in the presence of noise.
+Namely, the optimal operating point for minimizing coverage depth does not necessarily correspond to the lowest outer code rate.
+Instead, it depends on the interplay between channel error rate, inner code capability, and the read distribution.
+This insight opens new directions for future work on coding for minimizing sequencing costs under noisy conditions.

+Finally, Fig.~\ref{fig3c} examines the impact of the Dirichlet bias parameter $\xi$, which governs the skewness of the sampling probabilities.
+As expected, stronger bias increases the required information read depth, since reads become more unevenly distributed across the reference sequences, which in turn makes reliable inner decoding more challenging.